 What else needs to be said about Paul McCartney that hasn’t already been said?
 If that was a dilemma for the producers of this six-part series, then it was swiftly allayed by the casting of another music great, iconic producer Rick Rubin, to lead this intimate conversation all about the life and times of the Beatles legend.

-Shot in black and white - and with Rubin expertly lifting the lid on the tunes - there’s no topic off-limits with Macca, who is remarkably candid about his time in one of the biggest pop bands of all time; and even now, 60 years on, there’s still new anecdotes to uncover.
+Shot in black and white – and with Rubin expertly lifting the lid on the tunes – there’s no topic off-limits with Macca in McCartney 3, 2, 1.
+He's remarkably candid about his time in one of the biggest pop bands of all time; and even now, 60 years on, there’s still new anecdotes to uncover.

-With 1990s nostalgia currently at its peak, this documentary is a must-watch for any super fans of the era.
+With 1990s nostalgia currently at its peak, Kid 90 is a must-watch for any super fans of the era.
 1980s child star Soleil Moon Frye (famous for her role as Punky Brewster) had the canny foresight to capture all of her and her famous teen friends’ antics on a big clunky camcorder for posterity; walking so Instagram influencers could run.

 What she ended up editing – with her old pal Leonardo Di Caprio on executive producer duties – is an intimate coming-of-age film about growing up in Hollywood as a famous kid.
 Yes, it obviously has its perks, but ultimately, all the kids were trying to find their own sense of identity and self-worth in a warped industry.
 It wraps up in a melancholy manner, but as story-telling goes, this true-life tale will really stick with you.

-This documentary - directed by Brent Hodge - examines the person behind “America’s most hated man”; trying to psychoanalyse how he became the person he is today.
+This documentary, directed by Brent Hodge, examines the person behind “America’s most hated man”; trying to psychoanalyze how he became the person he is today.
 Was it the internship on Wall St aged 17 or the interest in chemistry when a family member suffered from depression?
 Who knows, really, but it’s interesting to speculate.

 Sometimes it takes a Freedom Of Information act to reveal the true nature of an event, and the doors were really blown off when it was revealed that the FBI tried to destroy Martin Luther King with wiretaps and blackmail.
 The civil rights icon was targeted by the government agency as he was viewed as a threat: galvanised voices and a movement to create a fairer and equal America for all.

-But investigators harassed King - bugging and tapping his hotel rooms, catching him out having affairs - and eventually wrote him a letter suggesting he killed himself.
-While the documentary - directed by Sam Pollard - doesn’t linger too long on the question of who really killed MLK, the evidence presented will make the audience re-evaluate what they’ve been taught in history class.
+But investigators harassed King – bugging and tapping his hotel rooms, catching him out having affairs – and eventually wrote him a letter suggesting he killed himself.
+While MLK/FBI, directed by Sam Pollard, doesn’t linger too long on the question of who really killed MLK, the evidence presented will make the audience re-evaluate what they’ve been taught in history class.

 The art of animation is truly pushed to its most emotive heights in this Oscar-nominated documentary from 2021.
 Flee tells the story of Amin Nawabi, a refugee who escaped from Afghanistan to live in Denmark.